‹ Back to The Vine

 At Bluevine, we spend a lot of time speaking with and working to understand the unique banking needs of small business owners like you—so we put together the following roadmap to help you find the right bank account for your business.

-What are the top banking needs for small business?
+What are the top banking needs for small businesses?

 The top small business banking needs fall into a few different categories.
 In general, they include:

-- Basic small business banking services.
-This includes a small business checking account, online and mobile banking, transparent fees, and more.
+• Basic small business banking services.
+This includes a small business checking account, online and mobile banking, transparent fees, and dependable customer support.

-- Small business lending and financing.
-Such as lines of credit, invoice factoring, equipment leasing, and SBA loans.
+• Small business lending and financing.
+Such as lines of credit, term loans, equipment leasing, and SBA loans (plus invoice financing options, depending on your industry and cash-flow cycle).

-- Cash management options.
-Like wire and ACH transfers.
+• Cash management options.
+Like wire and ACH transfers, including faster options like same-day ACH when timing matters.

 In the next few sections, we’re going to break these down further to help you identify your own business’s needs so you can decide which small business bank account is right for you.